 Debit cards that come with benefits are difficult to come by, but they are not extinct.
-It is feasible to get rewards simply by spending money that you already own if you are willing to be flexible about where you bank (instead of using a credit card).
-Since 2008, the number of available choices has decreased, but there are still plenty.
+It is feasible to get rewards by spending money that you already have (instead of using a credit card), provided that you are flexible about where you bank and where you keep your money.
+Since 2008, the number of available choices has decreased, however there are still plenty.

-The times of ubiquitous cash back and debit card incentives are, for the most part, in the past.
-The money just isn’t there anymore as a consequence of the financial crisis that occurred in 2008 and the new legislation that restricts the fees that banks are allowed to charge for debit card transactions.
+The era of ubiquitous cash back and debit card rewards has essentially come to an end.
+The money just isn’t there anymore as a consequence of the financial crisis that occurred in 2008 and the new legislation that restrict the fees that banks are allowed to charge for debit card transactions.

-There are still several debit cards on the market that provide cash back, but the rewards are far lower than in the past.
-In certain circumstances, you can redeem your rewards for gift cards, which are arguably superior to cash in many situations.
+SEVERAL DEBIT CARDS ARE STILL OFFERING CASH BACK, BUT THEY ARE MUCH LESS THAN IN THE PAST.
+In certain circumstances, you can redeem your rewards for gift cards, which are arguably superior to cash in most circumstances.
 As of the month of July 2019, the following terms apply:

-The majority of debit card purchases made with their Cashback Checking account get 1% cash back.
+Their Cashback Checking account gives you 1% cash back on most transactions made with a debit card.
 There are no monthly fees or minimum balance limitations, and you have the potential to earn up to $360 cash back every year (up to $30 each month).

-An opportunity to earn a substantial $2,000 per month in an online checking account is provided by this product, which is offered by Axos Bank.
+It is offered by Axos Bank and gives customers the chance to earn a handsome $2,000 each month in an online checking account.
 However, you must have a balance of at least $1,500 in your account at all times, and certain activities, such as online transfers and purchases made at supermarkets or hypermarkets, may not qualify for cashback benefits.
-If your balance is less than $1,500, you will receive half of the regular 1% reward.
-The standard incentive is 1%.
+The normal reward is 1%, and if your balance drops to less than $1,500, you will earn half of that incentive.
 Have a conversation with a customer support agent about your typical spending patterns to figure out what you may reasonably anticipate happening.

 The Debit Business MasterCard offered by PayPal

-If you don’t use your PIN while making purchases with this debit card, you’ll get a cash back bonus of one percent on all signature-based transactions.
+If you don’t use your PIN while making transactions with this debit card, you’ll get 1% cash back on purchases that require your signature.
 On the other hand, the card can only be obtained by PayPal business account holders.
-Both businesses and individual customers have access to a variety of cards offered by PayPal.
-However, your debit card will not accumulate rewards.
+Both businesses and individual customers have access to a variety of cards offered by PayPal; however, your debit card will not accumulate rewards.

-When it comes to earning cash back, your best bet is to use credit cards.
+Your best option for earning cash back is credit cards.
 However, it may be challenging to qualify for these cards, and they often carry a higher annual fee.

 The easier times of making money in the past are, for the most part, behind us.
-Most of the time, reward programs for debit cards can be divided into one of two categories:
+Debit car reward programs are often divided into two categories:

-When you make purchases with your debit card, you will earn “points.”
-You may earn one point for every dollar that you spend, or the formula may be less generous (for example, you may only gain one point for every five dollars spent).
-Because points are not the same as cash, you cannot assume that exchanging one point for one dollar will give you the same value as doing so.
+When you use your debit card, you can earn “points” toward rewards.
+You may earn one point for every dollar that you spend, or the formula may be less generous (for example, you may only gain one point for every five dollars that you spend).
+Because P points are not the same as cash, you cannot assume that exchanging one point for one dollar will provide you the same value.
 On the other hand, you have the ability to exchange points for goods that would normally cost you money, giving you the chance to cut costs and save money.

 The Benefits of Relationships